-Staying in central London can be cheap, and not necessarily at the expense of comfort.
-And hostels are the perfect option for those who want to explore the city without blowing the budget before they’ve even arrived.
-London’s hostels offer everything from swanky accommodation to backpacker hotspots with a great social atmosphere.
-This is Culture Trip’s selection of the best hostels in central London.
+Hostels are the perfect option for those who want to explore the city without blowing the budget before they’ve even arrived – and proof that staying in London needn’t cost the earth.
+From swanky hotel-hybrids to backpacker hotspots with a great social atmosphere, this is Culture Trip’s selection of the best hostels in Central London.

 Rest Up’s cool roof terrace is an excellent selling point, but the homely vibe and friendly staff certainly help seal the deal.
-Its interiors have been artfully put together and have a contemporary-meets-Victorian vibe, featuring glazed tiles in British racing green, panelled ceilings, wood floors and Chesterfield sofas.
-It’s within walking distance of the Tower of London, the Tate Museum and Ministry of Sound, so this hostel is ideal for anyone who wants to be out and about.
+Its interiors have been artfully put together and have a contemporary-meets-Victorian vibe, featuring glazed tiles in British racing green, panelled ceilings, wood floors and chesterfield sofas.
+It’s within walking distance of the Tower of London, Tate Modern and Ministry of Sound, so this hostel is ideal for anyone who wants to be out and about.
 Rooms have key card access and security lockers, and some come with en suites at no extra cost.
-There’s also a cheap all-you-can-eat breakfast buffet and the hostel has a great travel desk to help you plan your trip.
+There’s also a cheap all-you-can-eat breakfast buffet, and the hostel has a great travel desk to help you plan your trip.

-Located near King’s Cross and Euston train stations, this hostel has been open for an impressive 20 years, and seen millions of backpackers pass through its doors, so the staff really know a thing or two about what guests are looking for.
-So although you shouldn’t expect to be blown away by the decor, everything is clean and modern and there are plenty of useful touches, such as individual reading lights and USB charging ports beside each bunk bed; discounted tickets and tours are on offer at reception.
+Located near King’s Cross and Euston train stations, this hostel has been open for an impressive 20 years and has seen millions of backpackers pass through its doors, so the staff really know a thing or two about what guests are looking for.
+So, although you shouldn’t expect to be blown away by the decor, everything is clean and modern and there are plenty of useful touches, such as individual reading lights and USB charging ports beside each bunk bed; discounted tickets and tours are also on offer at reception.